frederic-perez/AmE-dictionary/dictionary.md

 __veranda__ _n_ A roofed platform along the outside of a house, level with the ground floor. _Syn_ porch, gallery, balcony, lanai, sun porch, stoop _We'll have our coffee on the veranda._
 __vermin__
 __vernacular__
-__verve__ :two: :dart: /vəːv/ _n_ (from French, ‘vigour’) Great ​energy and ​enthusiasm.
+__verve__ :three: :dart: /vəːv/ _n_ (from French, ‘vigour’) Great ​energy and ​enthusiasm.
 Liveliness. _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._
 __vested interest__ A ​strong ​personal ​interest in something because you could get an ​advantage from it: _as both a ​teacher and ​parent, she had a vested ​interest in ​seeing the ​school ​remain ​open._
 __vetting__
 __vial__ /ˈvʌɪəl/ _n_ A small container, typically cylindrical and made of glass, used especially for holding liquid medicines. _He turned over a vial of cocaine he had there._